KyleKing/MML-HeatStage/README.md

 First, you'll want a clean installation of Jessie on a SD card 4gb or greater (8 gb preferable)

-### To Erase a Previous Memory Card
+### Format a fresh microSD Card

-Using a microSD adapter, erase the SD card to the `MS-DOS (FAT)` format.
+Using a microSD adapter, erase the microSD card to the `MS-DOS (FAT)` format.
 On a Mac this can be done through the Disk Utility application.

-### Download Raspbian-Jessie
+### Download `Raspbian-Jessie`

 Download the [latest distribution hosted by the Raspberry Pi foundation](https://www.raspberrypi.org/downloads/raspbian/).
 The `.img` file is about 1.5 gb, so it will take some time to download.
-Once finished, make the erased memory card bootable.
-You will need to open a terminal/command line application.
+To make the SD card bootable by the Raspberry Pi, you will need to open Terminal on Linux/Mac or gnome-terminal for PC.
 For the most part you can copy and paste these commands, but make sure to read them first.

 1. Get the microSD disk number and unmount the specified disk (in this case, /dev/disk2)